- 1/2 cup shortening

 - 1 cup raisins

-- In a bowl, cream shortening and sugar.
+- In a mixing bowl, cream shortening and sugar.
 Add egg; beat well.
 Stir in zucchini; set aside.
 Combine flour, baking soda, cinnamon, baking powder, salt, nutmeg and cloves.
 Add to zucchini mixture; stir until thoroughly combine.
 Stir in raisins.
 Drop by rounded teaspoonfuls 2 in. apart on greased baking sheets.
 Bake at 375° for 12-15 minutes or until golden brown.
 Cool on pans for 2 minutes before removing to a wire rack.
 Cookies are cake-like.
 Yield: 3 dozen.

 Reviews forZucchini Raisin Cookies